Professional Doctorate in Physical Therapy (D.P.T.)

 SNHS only considers courses completed at regionally accredited U.S. colleges or universities or at a post-secondary institution abroad that is recognized by the Ministry of Education in the home country.

-To determine if a course has been approved, call the Office of Admissions at the School of Nursing and Health Sciences, 617-521-2605.
+If you want to know if a particular course will meet our admission requirements, call the Office of Admissions at the School of Nursing and Health Sciences, 617-521-2605.
 Please provide the name and number of the course,where it was/will be offered and when.
-We will tell you if it is acceptable.
-If not, we will need a course syllabus.
-It we need to review a syllabus, please allow 15 business days for an evaluation.
-Please do not call lus for a review/approval the day before you register for a course as we will not be able to evaluate it on such short notice.
+We will tell you if it is has been approved.
+If we need a course syllabus,we will inform you.
+If we need to review a syllabus, please allow 15 business days for an evaluation.
+Please do not request a review/approval the day before you register for a course as we will not be able to evaluate it on such short notice.

 If we need a syllabus, please complete and submit the required form below.
 An evaluation of a course cannot be completed until we receive this form.

 At least 30 hours of physical therapy experience is required.
-Students may be completing these required hours at the time of application.
+Students may be completing these required hours at the time of application but will need to provide verification to the Office of Admission before enrollment in the first PT course which begins in mid- June.

 All candidates whose first language is not English, regardless of language of schooling or citizenship, must submit official scores of TOEFL (Test of English as a Foreign Language) taken within the past two years.
 The required minimum TOEFL score is 570 (paper test), 230 (computer test), or 88 (internet test).
 TOEFL does not replace GRE.
 SNHS is unable to accept electronic scores at this time.

-It is extremely important that applicants plan and allow for ample time for SNHS to receive official standardized test scores as it takes 4 to 6 weeks for these materials to arrive at Simmons College.
+It is extremely important that applicants take either/both the GRE and TOEFL (if required) before October 1 to allow for time for SNHS to receive official standardized test scores as it takes 4 to 6 weeks for these materials to arrive at Simmons College.